Ani Lorak: Early life and family

 Lorak was born in the provincial city of Kitsman, Chernivtsi Oblast in Western Ukraine.
 She lived in the same house as Hero of Ukraine, singer and composer Volodymyr Ivasyuk, who spent his childhood, as Lorak's maternal grandfather had bought it from the Ivasyuks after they had decided to move away from Kitsman.
 Prior to her birth, her parents – a journalist and an announcer – had separated, however, her mother chose to still give Lorak her father's surname upon her birth.

 Lorak developed the desire to become a singer as early as the age of four.
 She often performed at various school vocal competitions.
 As a child, she listened a lot to Russian singers such as Alla Pugacheva and Larisa Dolina, which were popular at the time she was young.

 Speaking Ukrainian as her native language, Lorak was raised by a single mother.
-After having lived in Kitsman for several years, the family moved to Chernivtsi, where they lived in bitter poverty.
+After having lived in Kitsman for several years, the family moved to Chernivtsi, where they lived in poverty.
 From the age of six until seventh class, she and her brothers were placed in a foster home in Chernivtsi as her mother was unable to provide for her children full-time.
 When she was nine, her eldest brother Serhii died while in combat during the Soviet–Afghan War.
-When the family was given an apartment in Chernivtsi after all, Lorak was subject to severe bullying in her new school due to her poor background.
+When the family was given an apartment in Chernivtsi, Lorak was subject to severe bullying in her new school due to her poor background.